jsoliveir/bitbucketcli/Readme.md

 > Suggestion: Add the environment variables globally in your OS

-> The session creation will become more convenient
+> The session creation will become pretty more convenient

 ```powershell
 $env:BITBUCKET_USERNAME = "jsoliveir"